Dynatrace/OneAgent-SDK-for-Java/README.md

 The Dynatrace OneAgent SDK for Java has no further dependencies.

 ### Troubleshooting
-As long as the SDK can't connect to agent (see usage of SDKState in samples), you might set the following system property to print debug information to standard out:
+If the SDK can't connect to the OneAgent (see usage of SDKState in samples) or you you don't see the desired result in the Dynatrace UI, you might set the following system property to print debug information to standard out:

 	-Dcom.dynatrace.oneagent.sdk.debug=true

-As soon as SDK is active, but no paths are shown in Dynatrace UI, enable the agent debug flag:

-	debugOneAgentSdkJava=true

 This will provide SDK related debug information in agent log.
 Additionally ensure, that you have set an `LoggingCallback` in your application.
 For usage see class `StdErrLoggingCallback` in `remotecall-server` module (in samples/remotecall folder).